 When it comes to running a home business, a portion of housing and property expenses are tax-deductible as a business expense.
 This includes landscaping costs such as lawn maintenance, landscaping projects, and driveway maintenance.
 The percentage of the home used for the business translates to the percentage that qualifies as a landscaping tax deduction.

 Any lawn care company that has freelancers or contractors working can also deduct their wages when it comes to paying taxes.
 This includes other work-related payments such as Schedule C Social Security payments.
 As long as you meet the requirements, the IRS allows you to put landscaping as a tax-deductible business expense.

-As long as you meet the requirements, the IRS allows you to put landscaping as a tax-deductible business.
-Please note that your name must be listed as the owner of the business, as well as the owner of the property to which the proceeds are intended.
-Gardening expenses can be deducted if you work from home If you work as a sole proprietor and meet with customers at home, you can deduct part of the cost of landscaping.
+It's important to note that your name must be listed as both the owner of the business and the owner of the property in order for these deductions to be valid.
+So if you work from home and meet with customers there, you can deduct part of your landscaping costs.